BlueWitherer/ModDevBranding/README.md

 > [!NOTE]
 > *If you're not a **verified developer** on Geode, your branding will be put under a brief review process by our staff!*

+### Previewing
+You can use the **`Test Brand Image`** setting to preview your branding in-game to see how it looks like before submitting it through the dashboard or applying it through this mod's API!

+> [!TIP]
+> *Recommended image resolution and ratio is `903px`x`777px` to properly fit branding UI container.
+Looks best when expanding from the bottom-right corner outwards!*

 ---

 ### Developers